yingcong-li/yingcong-li.github.io/_pages/about.md

 My research focuses on developing impactful machine learning methods and uncovering their underlying mechanisms.
 I currently focus on the mathematical understanding of sequence models and exploring the emergent behaviors in generative models.
 I am always open to new research directions in advancing AI and reducing human labor.

-In my free time, I enjoy hiking, climbing, and trying out new activities (and, of course, researching :blush:).
+In my free time, I enjoy hiking, rock climbing, and trying out new activities (and, of course, researching :blush:).